howerj/libforth/libforth.md

 Duplicate the value that is next on the stack.

-* 'save'        ( address block-number -- )
+* 'bsave'       ( char-address block-number -- )

 Given an address, attempt to write out the values addr to addr+1023 values out to disk, the name of the block will be 'XXXX.blk' where the 'XXXX' is replaced by the hexadecimal representation of *blocknum*.

-* 'load'        ( address block-number -- )
+* 'bload'        ( char-address block-number -- )

-Like *save*, but attempts to load a block of 1024 words into an address in memory of a likewise *blocknum* derived name as in *save*.
+Like *bsave*, but attempts to load a block of 1024 words into an address in memory of a likewise *blocknum* derived name as in *bsave*.

 * 'find'        ( -- execution-token )